EdenViner/Final-Project-WebDevelopment/README.md

-# Final-Project-WebDevelopment
+# Final Project in Web Application Development Course
-The repository for the final project in the web application development course,
+The repository for the final project in the web application development course, Team members are: Eden Viner, Jacob Golan, Einat Edelman, Sigal Barel.